Staying in Manuel Antonio

 La Mariposa Hotel

 If 360° panoramic views are your thing, then La Mariposa is for you.
 The hotel sits on the highest point in the region, so you’re treated to jaw-dropping vistas of rainforest jungle and the Pacific Ocean.
 With 65 rooms, the hotel is a bit large but feels intimate, and the rooms are genuinely incredible, thanks to those views!
-We recommend skipping over the standard category because you’re here for the views!
-Upgrades offer wraparound porches, private Jacuzzis, multiple bedrooms, and/or kitchenettes.
+Some units even have wraparound porches and Jacuzzis.

 Although it’s farther from Espadilla Beach and the national park, the hotel operates a scheduled shuttle to the main sites four times daily, and it’s only a 20-minute walk (up and down a few hills) from Biesanz Beach.
 But if you want just to relax on-site, you can enjoy the hilltop open-air Le Papillon Restaurant, lounge/bar area, and outdoor infinity pools.
 All feel very serene with bright neutral colors, green tropical plants, and thatched roofing.
-There’s also an onsite art gallery worth a visit.
 Learn more

 To keep the family completely entertained, consider Si Como No Resort, one of those places you never have to leave unless you want to—perfect for energetic kids!
 The property features two restaurants, two swimming pools (one with a waterslide), a movie theater (currently on hold due to COVID), and a full-service spa.
 And when you need a little more entertainment, you can walk through a nature reserve across the street or hop on the hotel’s shuttle to the beach or national park.